Aditi3/react-native-example/README.md

   - Run the app via Android Studio

-    Open Android Studio, choose your project, and open the `/android` folder.
+    Open Android Studio, choose your project and open the `/android` folder.
 The editor will take a while to finish configuring the project.
 Now, choose which device you want to run your app at the top of the IDE, to the left of the "play" icon.
 Click on the "play" icon to build the project.

   - Run the app via cli